James B. Weaver: Civil War

 After the Confederate attack on Fort Sumter, Lincoln called for 75,000 men to join the Union Army.
 Weaver enlisted in what became Company G of the 2nd Iowa Volunteer Infantry Regiment, and was elected the company's first lieutenant.
 The 2nd Iowa, commanded by Colonel Samuel Ryan Curtis, a former Congressman, was ordered to Missouri in June 1861 to secure railroad lines in that border state.
 Weaver's unit spent that summer in northern Missouri and did not see action.
 Meanwhile Clara gave birth to the couple's second child and first son, named James Bellamy Weaver after his father and Bellamy Storer.

 Weaver's first chance at action came in February 1862, when the 2nd Iowa joined Brigadier General Ulysses S. Grant's army outside the Confederate Fort Donelson in Tennessee.
 Weaver's company was in the thick of the fight, which he described as a "holocaust to the demon of battles", and he took a minor wound in the arm.
 The rebels surrendered the next day, the most important Union victory of the war to date.
 The 2nd Iowa next joined other units in the area at Pittsburg Landing, Tennessee, to mass for a major assault deeper into the South.
 Confederate forces met them there, in the Battle of Shiloh.
-Weaver's regiment was in the center of the Union lines, in the area later known as the "hornets' nest", and were forced to retreat amid fierce fighting.
+Weaver's regiment was in the center of the Union lines, in the area later known as the "hornets' nest", and retreated amid fierce fighting.
 The next day, the Union forces turned the tide and forced the rebels off the field in what Weaver called a "perfect rout".
 The carnage at Shiloh (some 20,000 killed and wounded on both sides) was on a scale never before seen in American warfare, and both sides learned that the war would end neither quickly nor easily.

 After Shiloh, Weaver and the 2nd Iowa slowly advanced to Corinth, Mississippi, where he was promoted to major.
 Rebel forces attacked the Union armies there in the Second Battle of Corinth, where Weaver's courage in that Union victory convinced his superiors to promote him to colonel after the regiment's commanding officer was killed.
 After Corinth, Weaver's unit took up garrison duty in northern Mississippi.
 In the summer of 1863 they were redeployed to the Tennessee–Alabama border, again on occupation duty around Pulaski, Tennessee.
-They rejoined the action at the Battle of Resaca, a part of the Atlanta Campaign, then continued with Major General William Tecumseh Sherman's march through Georgia to the sea in 1864.
+They rejoined the action at the Battle of Resaca, a part of the Atlanta campaign, then continued with Major General William Tecumseh Sherman's march through Georgia to the sea in 1864.
 Weaver's enlistment ended in May 1864, and he returned to his family in Iowa.
+On October 12, 1864, he would be selected to lead a local militia in Davis County after it was reported that Confederate partisans were actively raiding the area.
+He remained in command of the militia until November 7 when the partisans surrendered.
 After the war ended Weaver received a promotion to brevet brigadier general, backdated to March 13, 1865.